 North Korean execution 'will not alter trade goals'

-North Korea's execution of senior figure Chang Song-thaek will not alter its economic goals, an official said.
+figure Chang Song-thaek will not alter its economic goals, an official said.

 Mr Chang, uncle of leader Kim Jong-un, had been building trade with China before his removal led to speculation a drive to attract foreign cash will end.